raacampbell/matlab_elastix/README.md

 1. The user can feed in MATLAB matrices instead of image file names and get a MATLAB matrix back as a result.
 2. Parameters can be passed in as Elastix text files or as an MelastiX YAML file.
 The latter provides some error-checking options as the type and possible values of the parameters can be checked.
 3. Parameter files can be modified by passing an optional structure as a command-line argument.
 This makes it easy to explore how changing parameters affects registration accuracy.
+4. A function and example are provided to handle inverse transforms.
+5. Transforms sparse points.
-4. Handles both 2D and 3D data.
+6. Handles both 2D and 3D data.
 Examples are only 2D, though.

 ## What does it not do?
 At the moment MelastiX does not provide tools to:

-1. Transform sparse points with transformix
-2. Perform inverse transforms
+1. Implement mask options, thread, and priority arguments for Elastix.
-3. Analyse transform parameters.
+2. Analyse transform parameters.

 ## Getting started
 Install [Elastix](http://elastix.isi.uu.nl/).
 Add MelastiX directory to your path.
 Run the examples.